What Is an Associate Degree? Requirements, Costs, and More

 An associate degree is a two-year college degree that you can obtain from a community college, junior college, online university, or some four-year institutions in the US.
 In terms of education, an associate degree falls between a high school diploma and a bachelor's degree.

-Read on to understand key facts about earning your associate degree, and the important factors—like educational and professional goals—you should consider as you decide whether it's the right choice for your future.
+Read on to understand key facts about earning your associate degree and the important factors—like educational and professional goals—you should consider as you decide whether it's the right choice for your future.

 Associate degrees: Key facts

 Earning your associate degree is typically more affordable and takes less time than earning your bachelor's degree.
 It can also help you forge new career paths in professional fields such as medicine, engineering, and computer science.
-Let's review the basics of what it costs—and what it takes—to get an associate degree.
+Review the basics of what it costs—and what it takes—to get an associate degree.

 Admissions requirements